How to Add Barcodes and GTINs to Shopify Products in Bulk

 Google Merchant Centre feed.
 Shopify's Google channel integration reads the Barcode field and submits it as the GTIN in the Shopping feed.
 On the next feed sync after the barcode is populated, the GTIN goes to Merchant Centre.
 Google verifies it against the GS1 database.
 If the GTIN is valid and matches the product, the "Limited performance due to missing identifier" status is removed and the product competes at full visibility in Shopping results.

 Inventory and fulfilment.
-Warehouse management systems and 3PL (third-party logistics) providers that receive products into inventory by scanning barcodes now have scannable codes on every product.
+Warehouse management systems and 3PL providers that receive products by scanning barcodes now have scannable codes on every product.
 Receiving workflows that previously required manual entry for products without barcodes become fully scannable.

 Supplier and wholesale alignment.
 When placing repeat orders with a supplier, GTINs are the common identifier across systems.
 Products with valid GTINs in Shopify match cleanly to the supplier's catalogue, reducing the risk of mismatched orders or incorrect variants being shipped.